tailrecursion/hlisp-starter/README.md

 ### Primitives, Abstraction, and Composition

 Front-end programs generally involve a number of disparate domains: there is the HTML markup itself, CSS rules, JavaScript programs and libraries, templating tools, and preprocessors.
-Sometimes the HTML markup itself is "rendered" on the server by a program written in another language.
+Sometimes the HTML markup itself is rendered on the server by a program written in yet another language.
 There is no unified environment with common primitives, means of abstraction, and means of composition.

 This presents the programmer with an extremely difficult design problem when he is developing the architecture of his program.
 The slightest misstep when